 \section{Descriptions of best-performing solutions}

-In the following, we present summaries of the 7 shortlisted solutions, in the order of their final score, i.e., the winning solution is presented first etc. For more details, we refer to the appendix of the paper, in the supplementary material.
+Summaries of the 7 shortlisted solutions are presented below, in the order of their final score, i.e., the winning solution is presented first, etc. For more details, refer to the appendix of the paper, in the supplementary material.